 STAR offers our clients a broad range of services.
 We take an intensive client driven case management approach.
 This means that the needs and goals of the client drive our process.
 We also coordinate planning with many relevant local agencies including: Community Corrections Officers, BMAC, Helpline, DHS/DSHS, Serenity Point and Walla Walla Community College.
-As such we work with clients in four main ways.
-Housing, Education,Employment and General Case Management.
-These programs are growing and changing constantly so come back frequently for updated information.
+The STAR Project works with clients through four primary programs: Pre-Release Transition, Case Management, Housing, and Employment.
+These programs are growing and changing constantly, so come back frequently for updated information.

 General Case Management